last updated 29/12/2019

 - Lithium is much lighter than lead acid batteries.

-- Lithium usually requires higher voltage to charge than lead acid.
+- Lithium usually requires higher voltage and unique charging profiles.
 This means you rely on a specialized and expensive lithium DC-DC charger and if it fails whilst out bush and you try to directly charge from the alternator then the lithium battery will not charge properly.

 - Lithium batteries are very expensive.